 In terms of distance, at 18.8km the hike to the peak of Gunung Liang and back is nowhere near the epic 32km round trip up Gunung Rajah, but it is higher, towering 250m over it and 440m above Gunung Nuang.
-Which means Gunung Liang packs more bang for its buck, especially if you choose to complete it in one day as opposed to over.
-2 days/ 1 night There is a total of 1733meters to ascend (and descend) and the mountain generously offers hikers 2 summits for the price of one, in Gunung Liang East and West.
+Which, if you do the math, means Gunung Liang packs more bang for its buck, especially if you choose to complete it in one day as opposed to over 2 .
+There is 1733 meters to ascend (and another 1733 meters to descend, which we will think about later), with the mountain generously offering hikers 2 summits for the price of one, in Gunung Liang East and West.

 After a long drive over the northern border of Selangor, I parked up alongside the road near Kampung Sungai Dara and Shanks, Akram and I (along with Matt) jumped in the back of of fellow KL Hiker, Jimmy’s truck.
 Due to the number of hikers involved and the anticipated available parking space we carpooled through durian orchards and rubber plantations to the entrance of the Behrang Permanent Forest Reserve.

-Half an hour later, after 2 brook crossings and a third one through ankle deep water and round a large boulder I could switch off my headlamp, as the dawn light had finally permeated the forest floor.
+Half an hour later, after 2 brook crossings and a third one through ankle deep water and around a large boulder, I could switch off my headlamp.
+The dawn light had finally permeated the forest floor.

 Shanks and Akram had long left me behind so I crossed the river on my own, using the rope to navigate my way across the the rocks and a makeshift bridge fashioned from two branches tied together.